There are 2 avenues to hunt at Big Oaks National Wildlife

 Bonus Antlerless licenses can also be used to harvest antlerless deer on Big

-Oaks NWR in 2015.
+Oaks NWR.
 See above for buck bag limits.
 If you were selected for a firearm (primitive or regular) hunt you have the option of purchasing 2 military/refuge licenses.
 You may use the State Firearm Season License only during the State Gun Season The day before your hunt and on Public Use Days beginning